microsoft/FLAML/website/docs/Examples/Integrate - OpenAI.md

 #### Make a request with the tuned config

-We can apply the tuned config on the request for an example task:
+We can apply the tuned config to the request for an instance:

 ```python
 responses = oai.Completion.create(context=tune_data[1], **config)